What’s one of the top challenges in small business accounting? Cash flow management.

 What is Cash Flow?

+Cash flow is simply the movement of money into and out of your business.
+Having positive cash flow means you’re bringing more in than you’re paying out, which is ideal for any small business.
+You want to avoid expenses exceeding available cash at all costs.
+This results in negative cash flow, and can tank your business.
 Cash flow calculations include actual cash and “cash equivalents,” such as short-term bonds, commercial papers and marketable securities.
 The latter are considered part of cash flow because they’re liquid assets and can provide your business with a ready source of money if need be.
+There are several different types of cash flow, and all are included in the general definition:- Operating

 - Financing